 In fact, the ENS works much like a lookup service, similar to the way the DNS works.
 First, a request is sent to the ENS registry to obtain the address of the resolver.
 Then, a second request is sent to the resolver to obtain information about the domain.

 Thus, the ENS is a blockchain equivalent of the commonly used Domain Name System (DNS).
 Both of them translate human-readable names into their underlying representations – an IP address or a wallet address.

 Perhaps the main difference, in addition to the technical aspects and management of the systems, is the information that is contained in the registries.
 The DNS records contain information about the domain and IP address of the devices, such as information about the server and where the website is hosted.
 The ENS registry contains information about the web3 domains and wallet addresses, as well as any other information at the discretion of the domain owner, such as a profile on GitHub or Twitter.
 The ENS domain also can be linked to the IPFS websites and DNS domains.

 Overall, web2 and web3 domains perform the same function in that they allow finding addresses by human-readable domain names - and not by a set of meaningless characters.
 Perhaps in the future, systems like ENS may replace DNS, and then the differences between them will completely vanish.

 Today, ENS has already registered a huge number of domains that are the names of large brands, companies, or famous people.
 There is a high chance that these domains are tricks of cybersquatters.
-Thus, the differences between naming systems across web2 and web3 are important for determining the possibility of applying the current legislation on DNS domains to web3 domains.
+Thus, the differences between naming systems across web2 and web3 are important for determining the possibility of applying existing laws on DNS domains to web3 domains.